Who we are

 Magnetite Mines is an ASX-listed iron ore company focused on the development of magnetite iron ore resources in the highly-prospective Braemar iron region of South Australia.
 The Company has a total mineral resource of 6 billion tonnes of iron ore located 240km from Adelaide – 100% owned by Magnetite Mines.

 Within these tenements, our flagship Razorback Iron Ore Project is the current focus.
 To give you a sense of perspective, our 2021 PFS for Razorback focused on just 8% of that resource, which is based entirely off our declared maiden Probable Ore Reserve of some 473 million tonnes.

 The Project will produce a premium high-grade iron ore concentrate at about 68% iron.
 We believe as general iron ore grades decline and steel mills face increasing pressure to decarbonise, the premium Razorback product will be in high demand.

 High-voltage grid power is available, connecting to the main Southeast Australian grid, with a significant renewable energy component.
-While it would provide the Company with an estimated 70% renewable power supply today, the renewables intensity is forecast to increase significantly when the mine commences production.
+While it would provide the Company with an estimated 70% renewable power supply today, the renewables intensity is forecast to be 100% when the mine commences production.
 The latest projections for the South Australia grid from the Australian Government Department of Industry, Science, Energy and Resources forecast 97% renewables by 2025.

 ESG credentials are very important for resource projects, and we are well positioned to target a low-emissions footprint for our operations and products, with a higher-grade product helping steel mill customers in reducing emissions.